Learning quantum many-body systems from a few copies: Methods

-\paragraph{Step 1:} In this step, we estimate the expectation values of each observable $E_i$ on the state $\sigma(\lambda)$ up to an error $\epsilon$.
-The resources to be optimized here are the number of samples of $\sigma(\lambda)$ we require and the complexity to implement them.
-Using shadow tomography or Pauli grouping methods~\cite{Huang2020,cotler2020quantum,bonet2020nearly} we can do so requiring $\cO(4^{r_0}\epsilon^{-2}\operatorname{polylog}(m))$ samples and Pauli or $1-$qubit measurements.
+\paragraph{\textbf{Step 1}:} In this step, we estimate the expectation values of each observable $E_i$ on the state $\sigma(\lambda)$ up to an error $\epsilon$.
+The resources to be optimized here are the number of samples of $\sigma(\lambda)$ we require and the complexity to implement the measurements.
+Using shadow tomography or Pauli grouping methods~\cite{Huang2020,cotler2020quantum,bonet2020nearly} we can do so requiring $\cO(4^{r_0}\epsilon^{-2}\operatorname{polylog}(m))$ samples and Pauli or $1-$qubit measurements, where $r_0$ is maximum number of qubits the $E_i$ act on.
 This is discussed in more detail in Sec.~\ref{sec:Wasslearning}.

-\paragraph{Step 2:} The maximum entropy problem in Eq.~\eqref{equ:max-entropy-restricted_main} can be solved with gradient descent, as it corresponds to a strictly convex optimization problem~\cite{boyd2004convex}.
+\paragraph{\textbf{Step 2}:} The maximum entropy problem in Eq.~\eqref{equ:max-entropy-restricted_main} can be solved with gradient descent, as it corresponds to a strictly convex optimization problem~\cite{boyd2004convex}.
 At this step we simply initialize the algorithm to start at the maximally mixed state.

-\paragraph{Step 3:} It turns out that the gradient of the maximal entropy problem target function at $\mu_t$ is proportional to $e(\mu_t)-e(\lambda)$.
+\paragraph{\textbf{Step 3}:} It turns out that the gradient of the maximal entropy problem target function at $\mu_t$ is proportional to $e(\mu_t)-e(\lambda)$.
 Thus, to implement an iteration of gradient descent, it is necessary to compute $e(\mu_t)$, as we assumed we obtained an approximation of $e(\lambda)$ in Step 1.
 Moreover, it is imperative to ensure that the algorithm also converges with access to approximations to $e(\mu)$ and $e(\lambda)$.
 This is because most algorithms to compute $e(\mu_t)$ only provide approximate values~\cite{hastings_quantum_2007,kliesch_locality_2014,PhysRevLett.124.220601,harrow2020classical} .
 In addition, they usually have a poor scaling in the accuracy~\cite{PhysRevLett.124.220601}, making it necessary to show that the process converges with rough approximations to $e(\mu_t)$ and $e(\lambda)$.
 Here we show that it is indeed possible to perform this step with only approximate computations of expectation values.
 This allows us to identify classes of states for which the postprocessing can be done efficiently.
 These results are discussed in more detail in Sec.~\ref{sec:convergenceapprox}.